• Home

 How-to-fill-holes-on-kitchen-cabients

-I filled the existing center pull holes with wood filler and a Spackle knife.
-Once it was dry, I used 100 grit sandpaper on an electric sander on the entire door to smooth.
-I did not sand to the bare wood, only to rough up the surface to provide some tooth for the paint to adhere to.
+Fill the existing center pull holes with wood filler and a Spackle knife.
+Once it is dry, use 100 grit sandpaper on an electric sander or palm sander on the entire door to smooth.

 how-to-sand-kitchen-cabinets